CUHK-AIM-Group/CLIFF/README.md

 ## 🚀 Minimum Viable Product Version: Classification with CLIFF

-We release a MVP version of CLIFF for Cifar-10 classification in the folder [cifar10](./cifar10/), which is much more user-friendly and cute.
-The general idea is to generate CLIP text embedding with the same diffusor used in CLIFF, and measure the Euclidean distance between the generated embedding with CLIP embedding to make the class decision.
-You can directly transfer this simple verison to your project.
-The code refernce is https://github.com/kuangliu/pytorch-cifar.
+We release an MVP version of CLIFF for Cifar-10 classification in the folder [cifar10](./cifar10/), which is much more user-friendly and cute.
+The general idea is to generate CLIP text embedding with the same diffusor used in CLIFF and measure the Euclidean distance between the generated embedding and CLIP embedding to make the class decision.
+You can directly transfer this simple version to your project.
+The code reference is https://github.com/kuangliu/pytorch-cifar.

 | Feature Extractor| Baseline | Ours |
 |----------|----------|----------|
 | ResNet-18|  [93.02%](https://github.com/kuangliu/pytorch-cifar) |   95.00% |

-To train and evaluate the MVP code, you can follow the following steps.
+You can follow the following steps to train and evaluate the MVP code.

 ```bash
 cd cifar10